Assistance for Foster Care and Under-Resourced Students

 Get connected!
 BGSU offers various support services to help students begin the college process.

-social service resoures, getting connected with on campus resources,
+finding off-campus social service resources, getting connected with

-planning ahead to identify housing needs, and navigating university
+on campus resources, planning ahead to identify housing needs, and

-procedures/offices.
-The SAAS serves as a bridge between students
+navigating university procedures/offices.
+The SAAS serves as a

 - Appointments can be scheduled to meet with the Student Assistance & Advocacy Specialist and the Ohio Reach Campus Liaison by calling the Counseling Center at 419-372-2081.

-enter and succeed in higher education.
-Those eligible for service
+students to enter and succeed in higher education.
+Those eligible

-are first generation college students, students showing financial
+for service are first generation college students, students showing